|

 charges,

-typically called NSF (Non-Sufficient Funds) charges.
-These
+typically called an NSF (Non-Sufficient Funds) charge (usually in the

 fees